Skip to main content

 • Client Secret: The secret Value you copied in Step 6

-This is the single most important step in this guide.
 Entra publishes one URL in its metadata, but stamps a different URL into the iss claim of every token it issues.
 Barndoor verifies the iss claim against the issuer URL you provide, so the two must match exactly — including a trailing slash.

 1

-Use the Authority URL to auto-discover endpoints
+Use the Issuer URL to perform OIDC discovery

-Paste the Authority URL from Step 7 into the Issuer URL field.
-Barndoor will use it to auto-fill Authorization URL, Token URL, JWKS URL, etc.
+Paste the Issuer URL from Step 7 into the Issuer URL field.
+Barndoor will use it to auto-fill Authorization URL, Token URL, JWKS URL, etc.Barndoor IdP setup form with Issuer URL set and other endpoint fields auto-filled

 2